308.602.01 Role of Government in Health Policy

-- Introduce students to the key political dimensions of the health policymaking process in the U.S.
+- Identify the key political dimensions of the health policymaking process in the U.S.

-- Explore the role of politics in health policy formulation, implementation and analysis
+- Discuss the role of politics in health policy formulation, implementation and analysis

-- Provide students with practical experience with issue advocacy, policy framing and political strategy in an applied context
+- Demonstrate practical experience with issue advocacy, policy framing and political strategy in an applied context

 - Methods of Assessment: